-- All dead or diseased trees must be removed and replaced. - Trees that are missing shall be replaced. - Broken or missing irrigation systems shall be repaired or replaced as needed when incorporating new plantings. - Broken or missing tree grates shall be repaired or replaced. - All concrete tree grates shall be replaced with metal grates meeting ADA requirements. - When structural sidewalk is removed and backfilled, concrete planter vaults shall be removed and replaced with an appropriate containment facility providing at least the minimum volume recommended by the Urban Forester. - Gaps between the tree grate and the soil surface exceeding 2 inches shall be filled in with pea gravel. - Tree grates that are not flush with the surrounding sidewalk shall be raised or lowered as necessary to prevent a tripping hazard. - If existing trees have roots that have heaved pavement or sidewalk, work with the Urban Forestry Department to determine an appropriate course of action.
+- All dead or diseased trees must be removed and replaced. - Trees that are missing shall be replaced. - Broken or missing irrigation systems shall be repaired or replaced as needed when incorporating new plantings. - Broken or missing tree grates shall be repaired or replaced. - All concrete tree grates shall be replaced with metal grates meeting ADA requirements. - When structural sidewalk is removed and backfilled, concrete planter vaults shall be removed and replaced with an appropriate containment facility providing at least 100 cubic feet of soil. - Gaps between the tree grate and the soil surface exceeding 6 inches shall be filled in with pea gravel. - Tree grates that are not flush with the surrounding sidewalk shall be raised or lowered as necessary to prevent a tripping hazard. - If existing trees have roots that have heaved pavement or sidewalk, work with Urban Forestry to determine an appropriate course of action.